ericoporto/ags-manual-wiki/IntegrationWithWindows.md

 You can manually test this by creating a shortcut to your game EXE file, and modifying it to add `-registergame` to the end of the command line.
-Then, run the shorcut and the associations should be created for you.
+Then, run the shortcut and the associations should be created for you.

 For un-installing, run the game EXE again but with the `-unregistergame` parameter.
 This will cause AGS to remove the associations from the